ambuc/cryptgo/README.md

  ./cryptgo --input input.txt --decrypt --cipher caesar 5 --hint analyze ./cryptgo --input input.txt --decrypt --cipher caesar 5 --hint analyze-verbose
 ```
+ - The _brute force_ method simply prints all 26 options, unranked.
+ - The _analyze_ method runs a simple frequency analysis against the sample (assuming english), and returns the best fit.
+ - The _analyze-verbose_ method returns the best fit to output, but prints all 26 ranked options to stdout.

 ##Installation
 ```